Skip to main content

 Courses to Complete Prior to Applying to the Nursing Program

 The following courses must be completed with a grade of C or better in each course.
 The courses with asterisks (**) must exceed a cumulative GPA of 3.0 or Higher.
-Excessive repeats of these courses may impact your acceptance.
+There are no exceptions to these prerequisites.

 CourseTitle